Massimo Ferrin

-Massimo Ferrin (born December 6, 1998) is a Canadian professional soccer player who currently plays as a forward for the HFX Wanderers of the Canadian Premier League.
+Massimo Ferrin (born December 6, 1998) is a Canadian professional soccer player who plays as a forward for York United of the Canadian Premier League.

 Early life

-Ferrin began playing youth soccer at age five with Mississauga SC.
+Ferrin was born in Mississauga, Ontario.
+He began playing youth soccer at age five with Mississauga SC.
 Afterwards, he played youth soccer with Vaughan Azzurri.

 College career

 In 2016, Ferrin began attending the University of Alabama at Birmingham, where he played for the men's soccer team.
-He scored his first collegiate goals on September 3, 2016, scoring twice in a 2-2 draw against the UNC Greensboro Spartans.
+He scored his first collegiate goals on September 3, 2016, scoring twice in a 2–2 draw against the UNC Greensboro Spartans.
 After his freshman season, he was named to the Conference USA All-Freshman Team.
 After his sophomore season, he was named the team's Most Valuable Player and was named a Conference USA Second-Team All-Star.
 During his time at UAB, he scored eight goals in two seasons.

 In 2018, he transferred to Syracuse University to play for the men's soccer team.
-He made his debut on August 24, 2018 against the Oregon State Beavers.
+He made his debut on August 24, 2018, against the Oregon State Beavers.
 He scored his first goal for Syracuse on September 7, converting a penalty kick against the Notre Dame Fighting Irish.
-On September 24, 2019, he scored the game-winning goal in a 1-0 victory over the Colgate Raiders.
+On September 24, 2019, he scored the game-winning goal in a 1–0 victory over the Colgate Raiders.
 In his senior season, he was named to the All-ACC Men's Soccer Academic Team.

 Club career

+Early career

 In 2015 and 2016, Ferrin played with League 1 Ontario side Vaughan Azzurri.
 He also played with the side in 2018 and 2019.

+Loudoun United

 In February 2020, he signed with USL Championship side Loudoun United.
 He made his debut on July 20, 2020, starting against Hartford Athletic.
 In January 2021, he re-signed with the club for the 2021 season.
 On July 14, 2021, he played with D.C.
-United, Loudoun's MLS affiliate, in a friendly against El Salvador club Alianza, scoring the only goal in a 1-0 victory.
+United, Loudoun's MLS affiliate, in a friendly against El Salvador club Alianza, scoring the only goal in a 1–0 victory.

+Return to Vaughan Azzurri

 In 2022, he returned to Vaughan Azzurri, scoring 23 goals in 15 league games.
 He helped Vaughan win the league championship and he was named league MVP, won the Golden Boot, and was a First Team All-Star.

-In December 2022, Ferrin joined Canadian Premier League club HFX Wanderers on a two-year contract through 2024, with an option for 2025.